Lia Chang: Journalism

 Chang studied film and communications at Hunter College.
 She is an Asian American Journalists Association Executive Leadership Graduate (2000), a Western Knight Fellow at USC's Annenberg College of Communications for Specialized Journalism on Entertainment Journalism in the Digital Age (2000), a National Press Photographers Association Visual Edge/Visual Journalism Fellow at the Poynter Institute for New Media (2001), a Scripps Howard New Media Fellow at the Columbia Graduate School of Journalism (2002), and a National Tropical Botanical Garden Environmental Journalism Fellow (2003).

 She was a syndicated columnist for KYODO News, writing about arts and entertainment in her "What's Hot in New York" column from 1995–2004.
 In 1997 Avenue Asia magazine named Chang as one of the "One Hundred Most Influential Asian Americans".
 In 2000, she received an Organization of Chinese Americans Chinese American Journalist Award for an article entitled "An Active Vision", which detailed the life of her mother, Beverly Umehara, a secretary and mother of four, who became a labor activist and president of the national executive board of the Asian Pacific American Labor Alliance.
 In 2001, she received the Asian American Journalists Association 2001 National Award for New Media for an article she wrote about her grandmother’s harrowing journey through the Angel Island Immigration Station.

 Chang is an editor and writer for AsianConnections.com, Arts and Entertainment reporter for AsAmNews.com and an arts reviewer for All Digitocracy.
 She maintains a blog about the arts, culture, style and Asian American issues, Backstage Pass with Lia Chang.

+Filmmaking

+In 2015, Chang co-produced, co-wrote and co-starred in the independent short film, Hide and Seek.